-JUSTICE BRENNAN delivered the opinion of the Court.
+JUSTICE BRENNAN delivered the opinion of the Court, except as to Part II-B.

 In Monell v.
-New York City Dept. of Social Services, 436 U. S. 658 (1978), the Court concluded that municipal liability under 42 U. S. C. § 1983 is limited to deprivations of federally protected rights caused by action taken "pursuant to official municipal policy of some nature " Id., at 691.
+New York City Dept. of Social Services, 436 U. S. 658 (1978), the Court concluded that municipal liability under 42 U. S. C. § 1983 is limited to deprivations of federally protected rights caused by action taken "pursuant to official municipal policy of some nature . . . ."
+Id., at 691.
 The question presented is whether, and in what circumstances, a decision by municipal policymakers on a single occasion may satisfy this requirement.